Back to the Future Part II: Development

-Director Robert Zemeckis said that initially, a sequel was not planned for the first film, but its huge box office success led to the conception of a second installment.
+Director Robert Zemeckis said that a sequel was not initially planned, but the first film's box office success led to the conception of a second installment.
 He later agreed to do a sequel, but only if Michael J. Fox and Christopher Lloyd returned as well.
 With Fox and Lloyd confirmed, Zemeckis met with screenwriting partner Bob Gale to create a story for the sequel.
 Zemeckis and Gale would later regret that they ended the first one with Jennifer in the car with Marty and Doc Brown, because it required them to come up with a story that would fit her in, rather than a whole new adventure.

 Gale wrote most of the first draft by himself as Zemeckis was busy making Who Framed Roger Rabbit.
 At first, the film's third act was to take place in 1967 where Lorraine was a flower child protesting the war and George was a college professor at Berkeley, but Zemeckis later stated that the time paradoxes of it provided a good opportunity to go back to 1955 and see the first film's events in a different light.
 While most of the original cast agreed to return, a major stumbling block arose when negotiating Crispin Glover's fee for reprising the role of George McFly.
 When it became clear that he would not return, the role was rewritten so that George is dead when the action takes place in the alternative version of 1985.

 The greatest challenge was the creation of the futuristic vision of Marty's hometown in 2015.
 Production designer Rick Carter wanted to create a very detailed image with a different tone from the film Blade Runner, wishing to get past the smoke and chrome.
 Carter and his crew spent months plotting, planning, and preparing Hill Valley's transformation into a city of the future.
 Visual effects art director John Bell said that they had no script to work with, only the indications that the setting would be 30 years into the future featuring "something called hoverboards".

 When writing the script for Part II, Gale wanted to push the first film's ideas further for humorous effect.
 Zemeckis said he was somewhat concerned about portraying the future because of the risk of making wildly inaccurate predictions.
 According to Gale, they tried to make the future a nice place, "where what's wrong is due to who lives in the future as opposed to the technology" in contrast to the pessimistic, Orwellian future seen in most science fiction.
+Gale has stated that the characterization of the 1985 Biff took inspiration from Donald Trump.
 To keep production costs low and take advantage of an extended break Fox had from Family Ties (which was ending its run when filming began), it was shot back-to-back with sequel Part III.